Staged homes sell 73% faster

 Even simple, inexpensive staging can result in big bumps to your sale price.

-You should also make repairs or replace items in your home which are broken, worn out, or in obvious need of an update.
+You should also or replace items in your home which are broken, worn out, or in obvious need of an update.

 For example, electrical outlet covers are inexpensive and should be replaced wherever needed; as should door stops and door handles which appear to be old.